Costa Rica escrow and real estate closing

 The solution is very simple.
 All funds, the earnest money as well as the lump sum should go through a Costa Rica escrow account that is registered with SUGEF.

-Even though Costa Rica does NOT have escrow laws as the USA has, there will be a paper trail that is supervised by the Costa Rican government (SUGEF).
+You want to create a paper trail that is supervised by the Costa Rican government (SUGEF).

 If you do as described in that transaction above and give the closing attorney a cashier’s check in her or his name you ask for trouble.
 What will happen if she passes away before the real estate closing?